Wayne3918/MedbinNet/readme.md

 ## Overview

-**MedBin** is a lightweight, end-to-end model designed to assist with the classification and management of medical waste.
+**MedBinNet** is a lightweight, end-to-end model designed to assist with the detection and management of medical waste.
 Our approach leverages state-of-the-art detection techniques from MMDetection, providing a robust framework for both academic research and practical applications.

 ---